What’s the deal with Highland Park?

 Of all the neighborhoods in Northeast L.A.—if not the entire city—none has changed as rapidly as Highland Park.
 Within the space of only a few years, entire stretches of the area flipped from working class businesses to chic, trendy hangouts.

-Highland Park started the 20th century as an artsy enclave filled with handsome Craftsman homes and ended it as a community beleaguered with gang activity.
-Today, lifelong citizens and, yes, gentrifiers have turned Highland Park into a pleasant place where old-school taquerias and hip new bistros coexist.
+Highland Park started the 20th century as an artsy enclave filled with handsome Craftsman homes; by mid-century it had become a vibrant Latino district; but it wrapped up the decade as a community beleaguered with gang activity.
+Now, though, it’s an altogether pleasant place where lifelong citizens and, yes, gentrifiers both frequent old-school taquerias and hip new bistros.

 Highland Park sits a few miles up the 110 from Downtown L.A., just south of Eagle Rock and Pasadena.
 Its tree-lined residential streets mix with a walkable urban culture, particularly along the burgeoning York Boulevard, a street stocked with trendy gastropubs and art galleries.
 More recently, Figueroa Street has found itself as another source of increasing pedestrian activity, thanks to its Metro Gold Line stop and a burst of nightlife development.

 What will you find in Highland Park?

 Highland Park has just as many contemporary landmarks as it does ones that predate the neighborhood’s distinction as one of L.A.’s hippest.
 You’ll find a swanky, steampunk-esque bowling alley not too far from an off-the-beaten-path museum, and a sidewalk taco stand just down the block from a smashburger sensation.
 The area hasn’t gone full-blown high-end in the same way Silver Lake has, but, well, we’ll see where things stand in a few years.